CHEX-DT: News operation

-Local newscasts, branded as CHEX News, air weekdays from 6-9 a.m., at 12:00 p.m., weeknights at 5:00, 5:30, 6:00, and 11:00 p.m., and weekends at 6:00 p.m.
+Local newscasts, branded as CHEX News, air weekdays from 6 to 9 a.m. and at noon, and nightly at 6 and 11 p.m.

 In September 2016, CHEX began to replace CTV News programming with Global News programs, moving its late-night newscast to 11 p.m. to replace the CTV National News (the vacant timeslot at 11:30 p.m. was replaced with ET Canada), and adding an airing of Global National.
 On October 24, 2016, CHEX premiered a local morning newscast known as The Morning Show, which was patterned after the program of the same name aired by CIII-DT and the Global News Morning format used in other markets.